 - Asking the same interview questions of all candidates

 We believe this is the way forward in robotics and in our communities as a whole.
-We would not be leading the way in robotics without our diverse group of team members who are passionate about their work and committed to making a difference in the future of robotics.
-And we are just getting warmed up.
+We would not be leading the way in robotics without diverse team members who are passionate and committed to making a difference for the future of robotics.
+And we’re just getting warmed up.